 The Japanese Corporation Tax Law provides three types of permanent establishments: a fixed place of business permanent establishment, a long-term construction project permanent establishment, and an agency permanent establishment.
 There is potential that a permanent establishment of a foreign corporation could be created as a result of extended business travel, but this would be dependent on the type of services performed and the level of authority the employee has for the foreign corporation.

 Consumption tax is applicable at 8 percent on taxable supplies.
-The tax rate was increased from 5% to 8% on April 1, 2014.
-The tax rate will increase from 8% to 10% from October 1, 2019.
+The tax rate was increased from 5 to 8 percent on 1 April 2014.
+The tax rate will increase from 8 to 10 percent from 1 October 2019.
 Consumption tax registration may be required in some circumstances.

 Japan has a transfer pricing regime.
 Transfer pricing implications could arise to the extent that the employee is being paid by an entity in one jurisdiction but performing services for the benefit of the entity in another jurisdiction, in other words, a cross-border benefit is being provided.
 This would also be dependent on the nature and complexity of the services performed.